pH-7/GoodJsCode/readme.md

 }
 ```

-By having a default value, we remove the need of a `else {}` block.
+By having a default value declared in an upper variable, we remove the need of a `else {}` block.

 ### ✅ Option 2.
 Use Guard Clauses approach